25 May The Man Who Couldn’t See (My Guardian)

-I nodded with a light smile and hugged the male I had come to call my friend.
+I nodded with a light smile and hugged Axel, whom I had come to call my friend.

 I awoke in the hospital and couldn’t move.
 Panic washed over me and I tried to get someone’s attention until I felt a cool hand touch my cheek.
 I recognized the touch immediately.